Parade Floats And Altered K-Pop Songs Mark South Korea's Coming Election

 With tensions rising over North Korea's nuclear program, you might expect panic in South Korea — air raid drills or school children climbing under their desks, Cold-War-style.

-But I found an altogether different scene in the capital Seoul, when I arrived last week: Parade floats and K-pop.
+But I found an altogether different scene in the capital Seoul, when I arrived last week: parade floats and pop music.

 Ahead of Tuesday's presidential election, dancers have been riding around on huge parade floats, belting out Korean pop songs, with lyrics changed to support one candidate or another.
 They wear their candidate's signature color, with matching hats, umbrellas — even clown wigs and fake animal ears.
 There are signature dance moves to go with the songs, and even YouTube videos to help voters learn them.

 The campaigns have altered the lyrics to popular Korean songs — K-pop, as it's known globally — to mention the candidates.
-The K-pop song "Cheer Up," by the girl band Twice, is now an anthem for the frontrunner Moon Jae-in — who may be the antithesis of a K-pop star — a 64-year-old lawyer, in a grey suit.
+The K-pop song "Cheer Up," by the girl band Twice, is now an anthem for the front-runner Moon Jae-in — who may be the antithesis of a K-pop star — a 64-year-old lawyer, in a gray suit.

 "I changed the lyrics to mention political issues of interest to youth, and also older people," says Jeong Min-hong, 27, fresh from the South Korean Army and volunteering for Moon's campaign.
-Jeong is unemployed, considering going back to school.
+Jeong is unemployed and considering going back to school.

 "About North Korea, the provocations are so frequent that people have grown numb to it," he says.
 "Youth unemployment is a bigger issue for me and my peers."